-Immediately after ACL reconstruction surgery, you will be taken to the recovery area and monitored to make sure you do not have any complications from the surgery and the anesthesia.
+After ACL reconstruction surgery, you'll go to the recovery area.
+Your care team will check to make sure you don't have any problems from the surgery and anesthesia.

-You may need someone to help you when you first go home from ACL surgery and expect to be out of work a few days to a few weeks, depending on how physically demanding your job is.
-For the first couple weeks after surgery you will need to rest and care for the incision site.
-You will be on crutches and not allowed to bear weight on your knee.
-In most cases, crutches are necessary for the first four weeks after your surgery.
+You may need someone to help you when you first go home from ACL surgery.
+You can expect to be off work a few days to a few weeks, based on how physically demanding your job is.

-Your surgeon and physical therapist will work together to safely clear you to return to your full, daily activities or help you safely return to playing sport if you are an athlete or highly active individual.
+Your surgeon and physical therapist will work together to clear you for a safe return to your full, daily routine or sport.

 Contact the UPMC Sports Medicine ACL Program today to learn more or make an appointment.